farshadbaharvand/EVM_Bootcamp/Notes/Lesson09.md

    - If the proof is valid, the transaction is accepted.
    - While the term “zero knowledge” is used, most implementations make the data public—what matters is **verifiable correctness**, not privacy.

-2. **Optimistic Rollups**:
-   - Assume transactions are valid by default (“optimistic” assumption).
-   - Do **not submit a proof immediately**.
-   - Allow a **challenge window**, during which anyone can submit a **fraud proof** if they detect incorrect execution.

-### Rollup Operators

-- Rollups require **operators** to stake a **bond** in the rollup contract.
-- This bond incentivizes the operator to act honestly.
-- If they publish fraudulent or incorrect data, they may lose their bond through slashing mechanisms.

----

-## Summary

-Layer 2 scaling—especially via rollups—offers a powerful path to blockchain scalability by moving execution off-chain while preserving Layer 1’s security guarantees.
-Ethereum’s shift to a **rollup-centric roadmap** is transforming the network into a **modular, scalable, and decentralized ecosystem**, where each Layer 2 can act as a specialized, high-performance shard.

----

-# Guide to Rollup Types: ZKP (Validity) vs Optimistic Rollups

-Rollups are a Layer 2 (L2) scaling solution for blockchains that execute transactions off-chain while using Layer 1 (L1) for security and data availability.
-There are two primary types of rollups:

-1. **ZKP (Zero-Knowledge Proof) or Validity Rollups**
-2. **Optimistic Rollups**

----

-## ZKP or Validity Rollups

 ### What Are They?

 ZKP rollups rely on **cryptographic proofs** that verify the **correctness of execution** for a batch of transactions.
 This proof is submitted to a **validator smart contract** on Layer 1.